fabien0102/openapi-codegen/README.md

 $ npx @openapi-codegen/cli init
 ```

-Follow the steps, this will generate you a configuration file (openapi-codegen.config.ts) and update your `package.json`
+Follow the steps, this will generate a configuration file for you (openapi-codegen.config.ts) and update your `package.json`

 ```bash
 $ yarn gen # or the defined alias